 Students who register for phase I testing take the online CogAT on their home campus during the school day.
 Students who meet district criteria are referred for phase II testing.

 Phase Two Testing:

 A furlough may be granted at the request of a teacher and/or campus committee, student (K-12) and/or parent.
 A student may be furloughed for a period of time deemed appropriate by the selection committee, but a furlough will last no longer than the current school year.
-At the end of the current school year, the student’s progress shall be reviewed and the student may re-enter the Gifted and Talented program, or exit the program.
-Any student who exits the program must retest for re-entry.
-It is strongly recommended that a student furlough at the end of the first grading period or at semester only.
+At the end of the current school year, the student’s progress shall be reviewed and the student may re-enroll in gifted courses/services or choose to exit.
+Any student who exits gifted/talented courses/services must retest for re-identification.

 Elementary: A student may furlough once K-6.